SteelCompendium/data-md-dse/Bestiary/Ogre Goon.md

   t2: 9 damage; [[Grabbed|grabbed]]
   effects:
   - name: Effect
+    effect: The goon can only have one target [[Grabbed|grabbed]] at a time.
+  - name: 1 Malice
-    effect: 'The goon can only have one target [[Grabbed|grabbed]] at a time.
-1 Malice: The target has a bane on escaping the [[Grab|grab]] while the goon crushes the target in their hand. '
+    effect: 'The target has a bane on escaping the [[Grab|grab]] while the goon crushes the target in their hand. '
 - name: People Bowling
   type: Maneuver
   roll: 2d10 + 3